Metallicity dependence of the H/H$_2$ and C$^+$/C/CO distributions in a resolved self-regulating interstellar medium: Simulation method

 \subsection{IMF sampling for individual stars}

 Massive stars (initial mass $> 8\ {\rm M_\odot}$) inject energy and momentum into their surrounding gas which counters cooling and gravitational collapse, regulating the ISM.
 In contrast to large-scale cosmological simulations where a star particle is massive enough to represent a star cluster that fully samples the stellar initial mass function (IMF), care must be taken in our case as the mass of star particles ($m_* = 1{\rm M_\odot}$) becomes too low to represent even a massive star.
 Here we present a simple method designed for high-resolution simulations.
-Each star particle has a probability of $m_* / M_{\rm IMF}$ for being marked as a massive-star tracer.
+In a uniformly sampled IMF, there is on average one massive star in every $M_{\rm IMF} = $ 100 M$_\odot$ of stellar mass assuming the Kroupa IMF \citep{2001MNRAS.322..231K}.
+Therefore, each star particle has a probability of $m_* / M_{\rm IMF}$ for being marked as a massive-star tracer.
 The stellar mass of the tracer is determined stochastically following an IMF on the high-mass end, which can be realized by the method of importance sampling: